DMK37/Courier-App/README.md

 # Requirements
 ## Overall
 - Web UI (App) for Courier Hub app
-- Can register using AzureAD or other OpenId (Google, Facebook, custom)
+- Can register using Auth0
 - When registered, need to provide some additional information:
   - First Name
   - Last Name